Kayla-Skees/my-website/README.md

 # my-website
-This is my first website about me, my skinns, and the projects I am building
+This is my first website about me, my skills, and the projects I am building